SoftUni-Internal/interactive-content/EN/06-Database-Programmability/04-Summary.md

 [slide hideTitle]
 # Summary

-# In this lesson we learned:
+# In this lesson you learned:

-- What is User-Defined-Function.
+- What a User-Defined-Function is
     ```java
     CREATE FUNCTION CalculateAmount(userid INT) RETURNS float(10,2)
     BEGIN